johnwmillr/johnwmillr.github.io/_posts/2018-08-06-shark-tank-analysis.markdown

 ---
-title: "Swimming in the Shark Tank"
+title: "Swimming in the Shark Tank… Does gender matter?"
 date: 2018-08-06
 layout: post
 tag: